JochenSunaert/PlotTwist/README.md

 We're always looking to enhance PlotTwist!
 Here are some potential future developments:

-* Implement persistent player profiles and stats.
+* Implement AI profile pictures & entertainement.
 * Add more AI evaluation metrics (e.g., humor, creativity, coherence).
 * Expand the library of predefined prompts for greater variety.
 * Improve mobile responsiveness and overall UI/UX of the client interface.